HuuThuan0701/TipCalculator/README.md

 Completed:

 * [x] Required: User can enter a bill amount, choose a tip percentage, and see the tip and total values.
-* [x] Required: Settings page to change the default tip percentage.
+* [x] Required: Settings page to change the default tip percentage. (using Slider to set tip percentage)
 * [ ] Optional: UI animations
 * [x] Optional: Remembering the bill amount across app restarts (if <10mins)
 * [x] Optional: Using locale-specific currency and currency thousands separators.